 Contact: Dr. Michelle Fazio Brunson

-National Council for Accreditation of Teacher Education (NCTE) certifies that NSU has met rigorous professional standards for the preparation of teachers and other school specialists and is a national accredited institution.
+The Council for the Accreditation of Educator Preparation (CAEP) certifies that NSU has met rigorous professional standards for the preparation of teachers and other school specialists and is a national accredited institution.